edespino/cloudberry-site/docs/advanced-analytics/directory-tables.md

     - `protocol`: The protocol used to connect to the external data source.
 In the examples above, `'qingstor'` indicates using the QingCloud object storage service protocol, and `'hdfs'` indicates using the HDFS storage service protocol.
     - `prefix`: Sets the path prefix when accessing object storage.
 If this prefix is set, all operations will be limited to this specific path, such as `prefix '/rose-oss-test4/usf1'`.
 This is typically used to organize and isolate data stored in the same bucket.
     - `endpoint`: Specifies the network address of the external object storage service.
 For example, `'pek3b.qingstor.com'` is a specific regional node of the QingCloud service.
-Through this endpoint, Cloudberry Database can access external data.
+Through this endpoint, Apache Cloudberry can access external data.
     - `https`: Specifies whether to connect to the object storage service using the HTTPS protocol.
 In this command, `'false'` indicates using an unencrypted HTTP connection.
 This setting might be influenced by data transmission security requirements, and it is generally recommended to use HTTPS to ensure data security.
     - `virtual_host`: Determines whether to access the bucket using virtual hosting. `'false'` means that bucket access is not done in virtual host style (which means that the bucket name is not included in the URL).
 This option is typically dependent on the URL format support provided by the storage service provider.
     - `namenode`: Represents the IP of the HDFS node.
 You need to replace `<HDFS node IP:port>` with the actual IP address and port number, such as `'192.168.51.106:8020'`.